aharutyun/b9lab/debugging exercises.md

     }

     /*
-        1. function is not marked as payable so it cannot receive ether after version 0.4.0
+        1. function is not marked as payable so it cannot receive ether
         2. multiple interactions with different addresses/contracts, we need to have only one interaction per function, can be a problem here. i.e. wallet.send can be failed or/and warehouse.ship can be failed.
         3. wallet.send is not bubble exception, it only returns true/false, in this case, if send failes, shipment will be done in any case